 Students form groups of three or four individuals to perform all labs.
-The group collectively submits a single written report in PDF format for each experiment.
-Students are also encouraged to submit one or two lab reports in the form of a pre-recorded 10-min video presentation in mp4 format instead of written reports.
-All documents are to be uploaded on Blackboard
+The group collectively submits a single written report in PDF format or a single video report for each experiment.
+Students can submit up to two lab reports in the form of a pre-recorded 10-min video presentation in mp4 format instead of written reports.
+All documents are to be uploaded on Brightspace.